theolivenbaum/resin/README.md

 `pineapple` - `pen` = `iapple` because `[3][1][1][2][1][1]`  - `[1][0][1][1][0][0]`  = `[2][1][0][1][1][1]`
 `pineapple` + `pen` = `pineapplepen` because `[3][1][1][2][1][1]` + `[1][0][1][1][0][0]` = `[4][1][2][3][1][1]`

-### Dot product and cosine similarity

-Calculating the dot product or the cosine similarity of two SortedList<long, byte> is an O(n) operation where n is the number of significant component pairs.

 ### Vector space